a7dt/events_frontend/README.md

-App, that uses "backend-app" as backend-server.
+App, that uses events_backend as backend-server.
 Requests are made with axios.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).